EU belittles Russia's Lavrov on way to Skopje talks

 And it "risks legitimising aggressor Russia as a rightful member of our community of free nations, trivialising the atrocious crimes Russia has been committing", they added.

 Borrell said he was going to Skopje to "counter the views of Russia".
-"I didn't want the EU seat to be empty," he added.
+"I didn't want the EU seat to be empty," he said.

 US secretary of state Antony Blinken is also going and also not meeting Lavrov.